ncsa/Delta_doc/docs/source/user_guide/ood/custom-r.rst

 #. **Reload** the web page containing the Launcher, and options for an R Notebook and an R Console should be available.

    ..  figure:: ../images/software/04_ood_launcher.png
-       :alt: R launcher options
+       :alt: JupyterLab launcher window with R options.
        :width: 750

 #.
 Proceed to use R:

    ..  figure:: ../images/software/05_r_example.png
-       :alt: example of using R
+       :alt: Example of using R in a Jupyter notebook.
        :width: 750

+|